papari1123/Research-of-Particulate-Matter-Prediction-Modeling-Based-on-Deep-Learning/README.md

 ## 1.Summary
 - The goal of this study is **to develop a deep learning-based PM prediction model using China PM data, domestic meteorological data and domestic pollution data** to consider the environment in South Korea.  </br>
 - To do this, we propose a **Deep Particulate Matter Network** with a Separated Input model based on deep learning by **using ConvGRU, which can simultaneously analyze spatiotemporal information to consider the diffusion of particulate matter**.</br>
-- This study used three main noble method to increase prediction accuracy. <br/>
+- This study used three main novel method to increase prediction accuracy (see 6.model). <br/>
-(1) It designed the proposed model with mutually exclusive features extracted at the lowest level through **partitioned input to separately consider each influencing factor (i.e., region dependent factor, diffusion factor and external influent factor) in more detail**. <br/>
-(2) It used **the Convolutional Gate Recurrent Unit (ConvGRU) (which can analyze 3-D spatiotemporal information at the same time) to consider diffusion phenomena and reduce the high memory usage** and computational complexity of ConvLSTM. <br/>
-(3) It used a **locally connected layer, which can extract independent features on the specific receptive field more effectively than a convolutional layer for analyzing how external inflow of a PM affects individual regions** in more detail.<br/>
 - Experiments are designed **to predict the PM10 over the next N hour (N=1,4,12,24) with a spatial resolution of 8x10 grids over all regions in Korea**.
 The proposed Deep-learning model shows better prediction performance than the previous deep learning (LSTM, CNN+LSTM, ConvLSTM) based models .</br>

 ## 2.Skill